 The jury explains further: ‘that simplicity, upon closer examination however, is revealed as great complexity.
 There is a subtle mastery underlying what appears to be natural creations.
 To paraphrase Siza’s own words, his is a response to a problem, a situation in transformation, in which he participates.’
 If that’s not a perfect description of John Wick’s character, we don’t know what is.

-As it turns out, the house is very much real, but the owners, much like Reeves and his John Wick character, like their privacy, so we don’t really know very much about it.
+As it turns out, the house is as real as it gets, but the owners, much like Reeves and his John Wick character, like their privacy, so details are rather scarce.
 We weren’t even able to find an exact address, but we do know it’s located at the end of Horseshoe Road in Mill Neck, N.Y.

 The home owners decided to keep the original structure instead of demolishing the house, even though it was in poor condition.
 Stuart Narofsky and his team repaired the remaining stucco facades and all new construction was sheathed in stucco to match the original materials.

 The team carefully handled construction as to preserve the glazing areas and details, and modified the roof line to place more emphasis on the previously understated front entry.

 A highlight of the Mill Neck house is the fact that it wraps around a courtyard on two sides, where the architects were careful to preserve the cherry and magnolia trees that it houses.